Quality of Life in Out-of-Home Care

 Medical

-Meet the counseling needs of the child.
+Meet the behavioral health needs of the child.

 Education